SUMMER CAMP: Cincinnati Architecture Mentoring Program

 Summer CAMP is open to rising eighth and ninth graders.
 Priority will be given to minority applicants.

 Summer CAMP fee for applications is $75 per camper.

 The fee includes supplies, field trips and lunch each day.

 The application deadline is Thursday, May 15, 2014.
 Application available here.

 Mail application, fee, and essay to:

 Attn: Kim Lawson

-Summer CAMP participant decisions will be made by Monday, June 3, 2013.
-Participants will be notified by phone or email.
+Summer CAMP participants will be notified about decisions by phone or email.